hiperonii/task_management/README.md

 |--script

 ## Run the unit test
-To run unit test, run the following command from the root of the project
+To run unit test, run the following command from the root of the project.
+(Currently, I implemented test cases only presentation layers, to test logic of view model)
 ```dart
 sh script/test.sh
 ```

 ## Run the integration test
 To test on a real iOS / Android device, first connect the device and run the following command from the root of the project.
+(There are 2 group of test cases, test TaskList and Passcode)

 ```dart
 flutter test integration_test/smoke_test.dart